brianmueller/cssi-curriculum/_lessons/app-engine/13-gae-forms.md

 ***Input type***:There are many different input types like text, radio, checkbox and submit.
 Find more input types on [w3schools](http://www.w3schools.com/html/html_form_input_types.asp)
 ***Name***: The name attribute allows us to access the form elements

-#Create a main.html file
+# Create a main.html file
 Create a templates folder with a main.html  file.
-Create a new html form:
+Create a new HTML form:

 ```html
 <html>